whiplashomega/elthelas2/data/spellsv2/knock.markdown

 If you choose a target that is held shut with *[arcane lock](../arcane-lock/ "arcane lock (lvl 2)")*, that spell is suppressed for 10 minutes, during which time the target can be opened and shut normally.

-When you cast the spell, a loud knock, audible from as far away as 300 feet, emanates from the target object.
+When you cast the spell, a loud knock, audible from as far away as 60m, emanates from the target object.